lightec-xyz/zkBTC-Security/README.md

     allowance = 6 + 2 + (depth - 6)/6 = 7 + depth/4
 ```

-Therefore, for transaction confirmation depth requirements of 9, 12, 18, and 24 and the checkpoint candidate depth requirement of 36, the corresponding allowance is 10, 10, 12, 13, and 16.
+Therefore, for transaction confirmation depth requirements of 12, 18, 24 and 36, which is also the checkpoint candidate depth requirement, the corresponding allowance is 10, 12, 13, and 16.

 #### Becoming a CheckPoint Candidate